IanSaunders/ultradaemon/docs/index.md

 ### Post-race

 I was mildly in shock from the cold and exertion so grabbed some food, put more clothes on and sat in front of the fire.
 Had a few conversations with other runners.
-It had been a pretty brutal day and claimed a large number of DNFs; there were a more than a few stories of shivering cold runners.
+It had been a pretty brutal day and claimed a large number of DNFs; there were more than a few stories of shivering cold runners.

 A short while later, we packed up and headed home for a well deserved rest.